Radiotbo3d/Karkadann-Toolhead/README.md

+I wrote the description in a bit of a rush, so it will be updated.
 # Karkadann-Toolhead
 Karkadan Toolhead is an SLM 3dprinted Monolith compatible toolhead that offers modularity and extensive compatibility with various hotends and extruders while still remaining perfornmance orientated